janboddez/indieblocks/readme.txt

 More details can be found on [https://indieblocks.xyz/](https://indieblocks.xyz/).
 Issues may be filed at [https://github.com/janboddez/indieblocks](https://github.com/janboddez/indieblocks).

 == Changelog ==
+= 0.7.1 =
+The Facepile block now supports v5.0 and up of the Webmention plugin.
 = 0.7.0 =
 Store temperatures in Kelvin rather than degrees Celsius.
 Update `masterminds/html5` to version 2.8.0.
 Add Location block.
 = 0.6.0 =